 The current church was opened and blessed in July 1961 as a War Memorial Church

 The Presbytery was built in 1967 and extended later when Bishop John Gerry became Parish Priest following the retirement of Fr Michael O’Connell.

 The inside of the church was altered over the years with the Altar being moved forward in response to Vatican II.
 The Tabernacle was moved to the Blessed Sacrament Chapel on the west side of the church.
 Later the sanctuary was extended into the body of the church and the Altar was shortened and moved with the Lectern to the new platform.

-One of the first major works undertaken under the administration of Fr Gerard McMorrow following his appointment in 2010 was a renovation of the church which reversed some of these changes.
+During 2013, Fr Gerard McMorrow renovated the church, reversing some of these changes.
 The beautifully refurbished church was dedicated by Archbishop Mark Coleridge on 17 October 2014.